 Our founder’s belief in human-centered design and in the provision of personal service is at the core of our existence and has resulted in 80 percent of our work being attributed to repeat clients.

 This design direction also led to ESa being one of only five architecture and design firms nationally, and the only one in the southeast, to be certified in 2009 as a charter member of the Planetree Visionary Design Network.
 This certification establishes ESa as a specialist in evidence-based design following the Planetree philosophy and its core components of healing design.
 Planetree is an internationally recognized leader in patient-centered care in healthcare settings throughout the U.S., Canada, The Netherlands, Japan and Brazil.
 “This certification is a validation of what our firm has believed in and practiced for years in our design of healthcare and senior living projects,” affirms Dick Miller.

 ESa also has a strong foundation in research.
 In the early 1980s, our firm took a step uncommon to design firms and commissioned a university-based research project that assessed and predicted healthcare industry needs, trends and shifts.
 Our research is ongoing.
 In 1995, McGraw-Hill released New Directions in Hospital and Healthcare Facility Design, co-authored by Earl Swensson and Dick Miller.
 In 2002, the revised edition of this book was released by W.W.
 Norton as Hospital and Healthcare Facility Design.
-The book is currently being revised for a third release.
+The third edition was issued in 2012 by W.W.
+Norton.

 Years ago, Earl Swensson coined the term Synergenial Design to describe our work at ESa.
 This concept constitutes a new direction in architecture, incorporating human-centered design, state-of-the-art engineering and sound economics to create structures that meet physical and emotional needs of the users.
 Designing for people is, in essence, the heart of our story.